ydrallap/B2260/GettingStarted/README.md

 The following subsections should describe how to get started with the B2260 using the release build shipped with the boards.
 The B2260 board is ready to use “out of the box” with a preinstalled version of the Debian Linux distribution.

+< Please send all HD board images to robert.wolff@linaro.org to have these replaced >

 <img src="http://i.imgur.com/uKfxuu5.jpg" data-canonical-src="http://i.imgur.com/uKfxuu5.jpg" width="250" height="160" />
 <img src="http://i.imgur.com/g5X5j72.jpg" data-canonical-src="http://i.imgur.com/g5X5j72.jpg" width="250" height="160" />
 <img src="http://i.imgur.com/egwXwjX.jpg" data-canonical-src="http://i.imgur.com/egwXwjX.jpg" width="250" height="160" />